 Lelit Elizabeth vs Victoria: What Is the Difference?

-Lelit Victoria PL91T single boiler compact espresso machine — shop at Di Pacci Australia
+Lelit Victoria PL91T single boiler espresso machine — Di Pacci Australia

 Single Boiler · Beginner-Friendly